questionlp/api.wwdt.me/API Design.md

 * /v1.0/shows/recent/details

   Retrieve a detailed list of recent shows that fall within the past `X` days and upcoming `Y` days.
 The detailed information would include panelist, guest and bluff information

+### Miscellaneous Endpoints

+ * /v1.0/version

+  Returns the version number of the libwwdtm `wwdtm` library used by the API